bossanova808/MediaCopier/Readme.md

 A very comprehensive log is written to `/results/mediacopier.log`

-### KNOWN ISSUES
+### NOTES & KNOWN ISSUES

-Many, but mainly:
-- Does not deal with specials in a specials/season 0 folder (it used to, but needs work, not quite sure what to do here )
+- If there is stuff for a series to copy, it also always copies the whole Season 00/Specials folder, just in case
 - Will choke if your naming is dodgy (and by dodgy I mean any different to the above really - so currently no 1x06 support for example)
-- Do not use special characters in show folders, like 'Agents of S.H.I.E.L.D.' - just use a folder named Agents of SHIELD instead
+- I recommend you do not use special characters in any show folders, like 'Agents of S.H.I.E.L.D.' - just use a folder named Agents of SHIELD instead
 - If you run an update, then another a few days later and some of your episodes have been replaced with higher quality copies, you'll end up with both qualities on the destination.
 I have plans to fix this at some point.
-- Really this may not work for anyone else, ever, except me without a bit of hacking for your setup/library - but once done it is a HUGE time-saver if you're the main media person in your circle!!
+- Again - the intention is that you hack in to this yourself to make it work for you...it's just provided as an 'as is' thing that might be useful for others.